tastycode/ReflectionView/README.md

 ![2017-10-19 23 09 58](https://user-images.githubusercontent.com/809953/31804946-b2dd63dc-b522-11e7-9314-41fba2cd93f8.gif)
 (ReflectionView running in ARKitExample)

 Have a complex rendering pipeline?
-Is the end-result of your pipeline a single UIView?
+Can the end-result of your pipeline be nested in a single UIView?
 Do you need that view to present itself as two duplicate views so the view will appear as a single image when viewed through a VR headset?